Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 ### Model configuration

-Parameters specified in the model configuration that are used by this generator consist of the output path for the TypeScript service contracts.
-This is specified in the `svc:services-config` element under the top level `config` model element, which is conventionally placed in the `global_config.xom` file, as follows.
+The model configuration parameters that are used by this generator consist of the output path for the TypeScript service contracts.
+This is specified in the `svc:services-config` element under the top-level `config` model element, which is conventionally placed in the `global_config.xom` file, as follows.

 ```xml title="global_config.xom"
 <svc:services-config tsOutputPath="../MySolution.Client.Spa/ServiceContracts/{Module/}{File}"/>